 It is further clear from above provisions that one year's time limit is to be counted from the date on which goods were shipped out of India.
-So, the said claim is hit by time limitation.

 - 9. Applicant has given various reasons for filing rebate claim after a stipulated period of one year.
 In addition, he contended that delay in filing rebate claim is a procedural lapse and same may be condoned as the substantial benefit cannot be denied to them due to procedural infractions.
-In this regard, Government observes that filing of rebate claim within one year is a statutory requirement which is mandatory to be followed.
+In this regard, Government observes that filing of rebate claim within one year is a statutory requirement which is to be complied with.
 The statutory requirement can be condoned only if there is such provisions under Section 11B.
-Since there is no provision for condonation of delay in terms of Section 11B, the rebate claim has to be treated as time barred. - 10.
-Government notes that rebate claims filed after one year being time barred cannot be sanctioned as categorically held in the case laws/judgments cited below :- - 10.1 Hon'ble High Court of Gujrat in its order dated 15.12.2011 in the case of IOC Ltd. Vs. UOI (SCA No. 12074/2011) has held as under:- for not filing the claim earlier.
+Since there is no provision for condonation of any delay under Section 11B, the rebate claim filed after one year has to be treated as time barred and cannot be entertained. - 10.
+Government notes that rebate claims filed after one year being time barred cannot be sanctioned as categorically held in the case laws/judgments cited below :- - 10.1 Hon'ble High Court of Gujrat in its order dated 15.12.2011 in the case of IOC Ltd. Vs. UOI (SCA No. 12074/2011) has held as under:-

+"We are unable to uphold the contention that such period of limitation was only procedural requirement and therefore could be extended upon showing sufficient cause for not filing the claim earlier.
 To begin with, the provisions of Section 11B itself are sufficiently clear.
 Sub-section (1) of Section 11E, as already noted, provides that any person claiming refund of any duty of excise may make an application for refund of such duty before the expiry of one year from the relevant date.
 Remedy to claim refund of duty which is otherwise in law refundable therefore, comes with a period of limitation of one year.
 There is no indication in the said provision that such period could be extended by the competent authority on sufficient cause being shown.